mrmodise/spring-boot-consuming-soap-services/README.md

 $ java -jar target/spring-consuming-soap-services-0.0.1-SNAPSHOT.jar 12 34
 ``

 The last 2 numbers 12 and 34 are the parameters to be passed to the application for addition, subtraction, division and multiplication.
+These are changeable

 ## License
 ```